 We are able to provide up to 2 consultations total (2 hours) to each student or faculty member.
 Consultations are provided on a first come, first served basis and are subject to librarian availability at the time of the request.

-For more information on what services the Library can provide to students and faculty working on knowledge synthesis related projects and what is required of you before your first appointment, please read the Knowledge Synthesis Guideline linked below before booking an appointment.
+For more information on what services the Library can provide to students and faculty working on knowledge synthesis projects and what is required of you before your first appointment, please read the Knowledge Synthesis Support Guideline (linked below) before booking an appointment.

 “A systematic review attempts to identify, appraise and synthesize all the empirical evidence that meets pre-specified eligibility criteria to answer a given research question.
 Researchers conducting systematic reviews use explicit methods aimed at minimizing bias, in order to produce more reliable findings that can be used to inform decision making.”